serenabono/Pacman/README.md

 ## Back to QLearningAgent

-If you look at the class GoWestAgent inside searchAgents.py, you’ll see that there is a constructor and a function getAction().
+If you look at the class BoltzmannAgent inside searchAgents.py, you’ll see that there is a constructor and a function getAction().
 This function is responsible for returning the action that pacman should take in any given state.
 It has access to the current state, reward and legal actions that can be taken in the current state.

 ### Constructor